INTERESTED IN A VIRTUAL PRESENTATION?

 - You’re welcome to come and go as it suits you and your students.
 You can attend the full presentations, or just the Q&A portion of each presentation.

 - Each presentation will be recorded and available to watch on our YouTube channel after editing.
 (All K-12 students videos will be off anyways, but we do always blur out K-12 student faces before posting)

 Presentation Info & Tips:

 - To participate you will need: an internet connection, projection screen, and audio speakers.

 - We use Zoom, and before the festival you’ll need to download the free ZOOM launcher (Zoom Client for Meetings) to your computer in order to to join the session, if you don’t already have it.

-- Be sure to try out ZOOM prior to Friday to make sure that it is not blocked by your school’s firewall.
+- Be sure to try out ZOOM prior to the day of the presentations to make sure that it is not blocked by your school’s firewall.

-- *Please mute your computer’s mic during the session.
+- *We will mute everyone’s mic during the session.
 This will improve the sound quality for everyone.*